piedoom/doomy.org/content/2022-02-22-creating-an-audio-plugin-with-rust/index.md

 [^baseview-egui]: We're actually going to be using [egui-baseview](https://github.com/BillyDM/egui-baseview) and not just baseview to help us use egui specifically.
 In any case, the crate does the heavy lifting, and we just use egui as usual after some initialization.

 [^linkage]: To see more about `cdylib` and other `crate-type`s, read [the "Linkage" page of Rust's reference docs](https://doc.rust-lang.org/reference/linkage.html).

+[^tasks]: There is no easy way to execute post-build steps with cargo yet.
+While the [`xtask`](https://github.com/matklad/cargo-xtask) pattern exists, it's not as easy to get started with.

+[^directory-structure]: This directory _is_ the VST3.
+Do not try to remove the library file from within the directory structure.
+If you move the plugin to a different location, move the entire directory.
+To view more about how VST3 plugins are structured, [visit Steinberg's site](https://developer.steinberg.help/pages/viewpage.action?pageId=9798275).